zanderle/tutorial/en/html/README.md

 # Introduction to HTML

-* intro
+* Introduction to HTML - what is it, why we need it
 * HTML explaination
-* Let's create a static blog or About page
+* Let's create a static blog
 * HTML basics
-* blog.html, everything in it
+* Let's put everything in a file we have created, called blog.html

 Let's start at the basics.
 If we want to build a website, we first need to get familiar with HTML.
 Every webpage you look at is written in a language called HTML.